Alexis-D/tsp.py/README.md

 TSP.py
 ======

-The TSP class solve the famous travelling salesman problem using a genetic algorithm.
+The TSP class solve the famous traveling salesman problem using a genetic algorithm.
 It use contests to select fathers/mothers and not a wheel roulette.

 The code is documented so I think it's pretty easy to understand how it work, if you have a question ask!